-Increments J, K, L, M, N, O, and P require two years of creditable service at the prior step before receiving the increment.
-Increments Q and beyond require three years of creditable state service before receiving the increment.
+Increments J and beyond require two years of creditable service at the prior step before receiving the increment.

 Employees on rate overrides due to the reduction of pay increments from 3.75% to 3.25% will continue to be on rate overrides on the same basis as they had in the previous agreement regardless of the 40 hour work week.